Mike Davis (wide receiver)

-Mike Davis (born May 11, 1992) is a former American football wide receiver.
+Mike Davis (born May 11, 1992) is an American former football wide receiver.
 He played college football at Texas.

 High school

-Davis attended Skyline High School in Dallas, Texas where he was a prep All-American, two-time all-state, two-time first-team all-area and all-district performer at wide receiver.
+Davis attended Skyline High School in Dallas, Texas, where he was a prep All-American, two-time all-state, two-time first-team all-area and all-district performer at wide receiver.
 He recorded 129 catches for 2,764 yards and 39 TDs over his final three seasons, helping Skyline post a 37-4 record.
 He also played in the 2010 Under Armour All-America Game, finishing as the game’s leading receiver with three catches for 53 yards and a TD.

 Considered a four-star recruit by Rivals.com, he was rated as the 4th best wide receiver prospect in the nation.

 College career

 Davis attended the University of Texas at Austin from 2010 to 2013, where he played for the Texas Longhorns football team.
-He originally was going to enter the 2013 NFL Draft, but changed his mind and returned to Texas for his senior season.
+He originally was going to enter the 2013 NFL draft, but changed his mind and returned to Texas for his senior season.
 He finished his career with 200 receptions for 2,753 yards and 18 touchdowns.